Amin-doryani/1stpygame/README.md

 #
 3.got to main.py got to #sounds uncomment line 22 and 23 .
 #
-4. change the got.wav to the name of the sound on your music folder.
+4.change the got.wav to the name of the sound on your music folder.